legauh/Car_Rental_Project_Internet_Technology/README.md

 #### Scenario 2: Admin Management
 ------------------------------------------------------------
-Description: The admin wants to maintain the DB, such as car inventory (add or delete), car location changes, and car availability.
+Description: The admin wants to maintain the DB, such as such as user management, car inventory (add or delete), car location changes, and car availability.

 Steps:
 1. Admin navigates to the login page.